jonathanfalkner/jonfalknercom-hugo-cms/site/content/contact/_index.md

 ---
-title: "Contact"
+title: Contact
-logo: "/img/logo.svg"
+logo: /img/logo.svg
-contact_entries:
+contact_entries: []
-  - heading: Location
-    text: "3153 Lynn Avenue, South San Francisco, California 94080"
-  - heading: Working hours
-    text: "Monday – Saturday: 9AM – 7PM We’re closed on Sundays"
 ---

-We’d love to get in touch with you and hear your ideas and questions.
-We strive to grow and improve constantly and your feedback is valuable for us.
+Looking to hire Jonathan?
+Send an email to [guru@jonfalkner.com](mailto:guru@jonfalkner.com?subject=Job%20Offer&body=Add%20R-42%20to%20the%20subject%20line%20to%20pass%20the%20I'm%20not%20a%20robot%20test%20or%20your%20email%20will%20be%20ignored.%20%20Thank%20you%20for%20your%20understanding.)

-<h3 class="f4 b lh-title mb2">How can I get…?</h3>
+<h3 class="f4 b lh-title mb2">But I'm here for…</h3>

-You can also use the form below for any inquiries about coffee availability, monthly subscriptions and scheduling a 1-on-1 session with our baristas.
-Don’t be shy, drop us a line!
+Learn more about Jonathan's board game Cair Aetheorn at [cairaethorn.com](http://cairaethorn.com).